dylanhogg/llmgraph/README.md

 ## Installation

-You can install llmgraph using pip:
+You can install llmgraph using pip, ideally into a Python [virtual environment](https://realpython.com/python-virtual-environments-a-primer/#create-it):

 ```bash
 pip install llmgraph